 In an episode of Mash, Hawkeye uses the threat of withholding from "Radar" the National Geographic issues with tribal nudity in them in order to get Radar to take care of something for him.

 The first episodes of Roots has many shots of barebreasted African women before they get caught by slavers.

 Referenced in FoxTrot as Roger believes Jason to be looking at these kinds of pictures after locking himself in his room having come home with an armload of National Geographic magazines (and is pleased, since Jason is still in the "girls are icky" phase).
 As it turned out, Jason bought the magazines because they documented the old Apollo missions.

-When Homer travels as a missionary to a remote Pacific Island to teach the tribe living there about the Bible, he is disappointed not to find the female nudity he expects, so the tribe's chief tells him that since his people converted to Christianity, they have been too ashamed to go naked.
+When Homer travels as a missionary to a remote Pacific Island to teach the tribe living there about the Bible, he is disappointed with the lack of nudity, leading the the tribal chief top explain that Christian missionaries have already brought them "the gift of shame."
 Another tribesman then points across the bay and notes: "The naked women are all on that island."
 Homer looks forlornly toward the other island, from which he can hear female giggling.

 In the first episode, Lisa is in a play on Christmas in different countries, and does a tribal dance wearing nothing but a tribal mask, a coconut bra and a grass skirt.

 In an episode when Chris runs away and joins the Peace Corps, he ends up with a tribe that wears only loincloths.
 When he dons one, the chief points at his crotch and exclaims "Oh my God, Chris!
 I can see your genitals!"
 When Chris reacts with embarrassment, the men laugh and the chief continues "It's OK.
 You can see everybody's junk!"

 In another episode, after Meg is believed to have wrecked the city's cable access, her teacher blames her for the class not getting to see a video about a tribe with topless, large-breasted women.